shanelnumber5/341-web-design/_docs/topic-08/02-intro-style/page-03.md

 <div class="divider-pg"></div>

 Finally, what if we want to use multiple styles in the same style attribute?
+We can absolutely do this, but we must separate each rule with a `;` again.
+So, for example: `<div style="width: 50%; margin: auto; padding: 20px;">`

 ### Example
 This final example, puts all of it together using **width**, **margin: auto**, and **padding**.